-Enprise Group is invested in five businesses – the wholly owned Enprise Solutions, joint ventures Datagate Innovation and Kilimanjaro Consulting, and holdings in iSell and Vadacom.
+Enprise Group is invested in five businesses – the wholly owned companies Enprise Solutions and Kilimanjaro Consulting, joint venture Datagate Innovation, and holdings in iSell and Vadacom.

 The business strategy behind the Enprise Group's listing on the NZX is to create a platform for profitable growth through acquisitions as well as organic growth in existing business divisions.